5 Tips for Whole Home Safety

 3. Plan & Practice Your Emergency Safety Route with Your Family

 In the event of a home emergency, help keep your family safe by planning and practicing a home escape plan.
 Your safety plan should include two exits out of every bedroom and a designated meeting spot a safe distance from your house like the mailbox or neighbor’s house.
 Practice and review your emergency safety escape plan with the whole family, especially children, at least twice a year to be sure everyone remembers the plan.
+Ensure that you also have a safety plan in place for your pets.

 4. Test & Maintain your alarm systems